Cray-HPE/docs-csm/operations/iuf/workflows/upgrade_all_products.md

 - Management NCN worker nodes have been rebuilt with the image and CFS configuration created in previous steps of this workflow
 - Per-stage product hooks have executed for the `management-nodes-rollout` stage

+Return to the procedure that was being followed for `management-nodes-rollout` to complete the next step.
+Return to [Management-nodes-rollout with CSM upgrade](#651-management-nodes-rollout-with-csm-upgrade) or [Management-nodes-rollout with no CSM upgrade](#652-management-nodes-rollout-with-no-csm-upgrade).

 ### 6.6 Update management host Slingshot NIC firmware